chuckmilam/create-ks-iso/README.md

     ```
     docker build -t chuckmilam/create-ks-iso:latest .
     ```
 4. Then run the container.
-You can pass environment variables similar to running on a native Linux host.
-The example below is from a Windows host.
-Note the required use of the `--privileged` switch when building the boot iso, to allow mount of the ISO file system in the build script.
+You can pass environment variables similar to running on a native Linux host. *The example below is shown using a Windows Docker host.* Note the required use of the `--privileged` switch when building the boot iso, to allow mount of the ISO file system in the build script.
     ```
     docker run --privileged --env  WRITEPASSWDS="true" --env CREATEBOOTISO="true" --env ENABLEFIPS="true" --env KSINBOOTISO="true" --env password="Password1234" --env CREATEOEMDRVISO="true" --mount type=bind,source=${PWD}\result,target=/create-ks-iso/result --mount type=bind,source=${PWD}\isosrc,target=/create-ks-iso/isosrc chuckmilam/create-ks-iso:latest
     ```

+The fedora:latest image is used rather than the Red Hat UBI simply because `genisoimage` is not available in the UBI repos.

 ## Roadmap
 Things to implement/improve: